Sounds of Rain

-Sounds of Rain (آوای باران) also known as Ava-ye Baran, is an IranianTV series directed by Hussein Soheilizadeh that airs on IRIB Channel 3.
+Sounds of Rain (آوای باران) also known as Ava-ye Baran, is an Iranian TV series directed by Hussein Soheilizadeh that airs on IRIB Channel 3.
 The series has produced 40 episodes, each 45 minutes long.

 The series is about the life of a man named Taha Riahi.
 He is looking for his missing daughter, whose eating behavior was hoped to have been modified by medicine.

 Plot

 Taha is a successful businessman and a widower living with his five year old daughter.
 On a business trip to Turkey, he is framed for smuggling drugs and sentenced to life in prison, so he entrusts everything he has, including his daughter, to his nephew.
 After 20 years, Taha is released and comes back home, but things are not exactly as he had left them.
 He soon realizes he may have put his trust in the wrong people.